avajs/ava/.github/CONTRIBUTING.md

 Read on for tips on contributing code.

-### Hang out in our chat
+### Hang out and chat

-We have a [chat](https://spectrum.chat/ava).
+We're using [GitHub Discussions](https://github.com/avajs/ava/discussions).
 Jump in there and lurk, talk to us, and help others.

 ## Contributing code